GeraltLybia/TestReport-Storage/README.en.md

 - `docker-compose.yml` - production-like container orchestration

 ## Backend Structure
-The internal backend code for reports and history now lives in the `app/services/reporting` package.
+The internal backend code for reports and history lives in the `app/services/reporting` package.

 The logic is split by responsibility:
 - `app/services/reporting/reports.py` - report service